craw-daddy/Python-modules/README.md

 # Python-modules
-Small Python modules I've created.

-This repository is to include some Python modules that I have created, partly for amusement purposes, just because I can, and others that might be more "useful" from an academic point of view.
+This repository is to include some Python modules that I have created, mostly for amusement purposes, just because I can.

 Of course, all are provided with no guarantees or warranties on use.  ;)

+## dice.py ##
+This module is one for simulating dice rolls, or for generating the probability distribution of dice rolls.
+This can include "non-standard" dice as specified by the user (within certain constraints, see the description in the file itself).